Flores could face 2 LA rape charges in Kristin Smart case

 By KAREN VELIE

-The San Luis Obispo County District Attorney’s Office is moving to add two charges of rape of an intoxicated woman in its case against Paul Flores, charged with the 1996 murder of Kristin Smart.
+The San Luis Obispo County District Attorney’s Office is moving to add two charges of rape of an intoxicated person in its case against Paul Flores, charged with the 1996 murder of Kristin Smart.
 The charges involve women in Los Angeles County.
 The identities of the women were not made public.

 Smart, a freshman at Cal Poly, went to a party at a fraternity house the night of May 24, 1996.
 Cal Poly senior Tim Davis helped organize the party.
 He told investigators that he spotted a tall girl later identified as Smart sprawled on a lawn next door, apparently passed out, The Los Angeles Times reported.

 Smart was in no condition to walk home alone, Davis said.
 He and another student, Cheryl Anderson, were preparing to walk her back to her dorm when Flores volunteered to help.
 Smart was last seen walking home with him, authorities said.
-Her parents reported her missing
+Her parents reported her missing after they could not contact her.

 Flores is suspected of killing Smart while raping or attempting to rape her, District Attorney Dan Dow said at a press conference in April.